ypriverol/github-paper/document/manuscript.md

 for review and discussion, it usually results in additional insights and increased code quality.

-Concurrent development including commits to the same repository can be organised using different approaches.
+Concurrent development - that is, users making commits in parallel to the same repository - can be organised using different approaches.
 The most common way is to use git _branches_ to separate different lines of development.
 Active development is often performed on a development branch and stable versions e.g. those used for a software release,